zacanger/niddesa/text/generated-translations/cullaniddesa/11-chinese-google.md

 of the demon, the ruler of darkness, the one who has reached the limit, the demon, and the liberated.
 "They do not follow the control of the devil": "They do not turn under the control of the devil, nor do the devil make the control turn on them.
-The devil, the devil’s party, the devil’s fishing hook, the devil’s food, the devil’s The realm of the devil, the residence of the demon, the state of the demon, and the bond of the demon bind them to victory, defeat, overwhelm, end, crush, move, stay, act, turn, guard, survive, and survive."
+The devil, the devil's party, the devil's fishing hook, the devil's food, the devil's The realm of the devil, the residence of the demon, the state of the demon, and the bond of the demon bind them to victory, defeat, overwhelm, end, crush, move, stay, act, turn, guard, survive, and survive."
 For them not follow.
 Yu Mo's control.